Minnesota Sales Tax Calculator 2026

 How do I estimate Minnesota use tax

 Use use-tax mode when a taxable purchase did not include proper Minnesota sales tax collection.
-The calculator applies Minnesota state rate and your local-rate scenario.
+Enter any tax already paid to estimate the remaining net use tax due.

 Compare Minnesota sales tax with nearby states